Lesser siren: Conservation

 The lesser siren is quite common through most of its range, but rarely seen due to its secretive nature.
 Like almost all species of amphibian, their numbers are believed to be declining due to general reductions in water quality caused by agricultural pesticide and fertilizer runoff.
 They are frequently collected and used as bait for fishing.

 The species was once believed to be extirpated from Michigan, but has been recently rediscovered in limited numbers.
 The S. i. texana subspecies is listed as a threatened species in Texas.
 They are listed as Least concern on the IUCN Red List and a species with "Special Protection" in Mexico.

 Physiology

 Vision

 Western Lesser Sirens (Siren intermedia nettingi) have poor eyesight.
 They rely on their other senses to forage, hunt, and survive.

+Chemical sense

+Sirens rely on chemical cues to detect prey and not on visual cues.
+The use of chemical stimuli in the detection of prey and predators are common in amphibians.

 Respiration

 All species in the sirenidae family are paedomorphic, eel-shaped salamanders that live in aquatic environments.
 They respire through their gills, lungs and skin, and survive well in hypoxic environments low in oxygen.
 Siren intermedia is unique among amphibians in its ability to construct a mucoid cocoon that slows down dehydration during aestivation, and the lesser siren can withstand long periods of food deprivation without ill effects.
 During aestivation, respiration slows down significantly, and gills atrophy over the next 16 or more weeks.